Ballani/adidas_CodeChallenge/TestManagement_Task.md

     1.2 What are the main testing challenges in this project?
-        1. Team Collaboration: As product teams are cross-functional teams with a focus on different topics,
+        1. Team Collaboration: As product teams are cross-functional teams with a focus on different topics.
-        2. Diversity in Testing Environments and Platforms
+        2. Diversity in Testing Environments and Platforms.

     1.3 How would you approach the test automation strategy in this project?
         1. The project has multiple platforms focusing on backend and front-end topics.
             1.1 My first priority would be to automate the regression suite, which would run after each deployment. saves effort and also helps in finding bugs that were introduced with deployment.
         2. API focused test automation suite and UI focused test automation suite to test APIs.Running component-level test cases on every MR to find bugs early before merging.
-        3. High-level E2E test cases that cover the essential end-user functionalities
+        3. High-level E2E test cases that cover the essential end-user functionalities.
         4. Non-functional testing involving the use of performance tools to evaluate an application's performance with multiple concurrent users.

     1.4 How would you approach the integration of automated tests into the project's CI/CD pipelines?
         1. Automation suites that are installed on every MR.
             1.1 Install Environment->Deploy Changes->Execute Tests->Report Results->Clean environment
-        2. Integrate the regression test suite into the release deployment pipeline. execute them once the release candidate is deployed.
+        2. Integrate the regression test suite into the release deployment pipeline.
+Execute them once the release candidate is deployed.

 ## Block 2: Methodology

     2.1 Which methodologies would you recommend for project development?
-        I recommend the Agile methodology with Scrum as a process.
+        I recommend Agile methodology with Scrum as a process.

     2.2 Why?
         1. Agile Scrum is an iterative methodology with a specific duration of time period.